-I love these oversized clothespins!
+I love these oversized safety pins!
 Finding interesting objects to hang in your laundry room is an easy way to enliven a neutral space.
-For a similar look, click the link here for a cute oversized clothespin rack found on Amazon.
+For a similar look, click the link here for a cute oversized safety pin rack found on Amazon.

 Picture via Sophia’s.

 This next small space laundry room has several fun ideas to steal!
 Create instant storage using wooden craft crates spray painted to the color of your choice.
 Place pegboard on an empty wall to store small items.
 Use electrical tape to create an easy-to-remove design and pattern on your appliances.